IMingGarson/OrderMatchingSystem/README.md

 # Future Work

 1. Find a dynamic open data for real-time stock market.
-2. Split socket and order matching into microservices.
+2. Split API endpoints and Orderbook into microservices.
 3. Containerize both frontend and backend.
 4. TBD.